 Prem G. Kumar

-Prem Kumar is a Principal of Albright Stonebridge Group (ASG), where he helps clients of the firm's Middle East and North Africa practice devise strategies to enhance growth, resolve disputes, and benefit from policy developments and emerging business trends.
+Prem Kumar is a Principal of Albright Stonebridge Group (ASG), where he helps clients of the firm's Middle East and North Africa practice resolve disputes, assess and manage risk, and position themselves to benefit from policy and business trends across the region.

 Mr. Kumar served on the National Security Council staff at the White House for more than five years before joining ASG.
 As Senior Director for the Middle East and North Africa from 2013 to 2015, he was responsible for developing and coordinating U.S. foreign policy towards the region.
 In this position, Mr. Kumar chaired regular meetings of senior officials from across the U.S. government to review policy towards individual countries and issues, participated in the President's meetings with Middle Eastern leaders, and served as the White House representative on the Secretary of State's visits to the region.
 He worked closely with foreign counterparts to prepare summit meetings, negotiate bilateral agreements, and strengthen political and economic ties.
 Before being promoted to Senior Director, Mr. Kumar served as Director for Israeli, Palestinian, and Egyptian affairs from 2009-2013.